 Various countries have been or are now looking at their international approaches to tertiary education.
 For the UK, leaving the European Union is likely to lead to different forms of tertiary education partnerships across Europe, including science collaborations.
 It may also provide a renewed focus on opportunities in the rest of the world, including the Commonwealth.
 This conference will provide space for shared thinking about how to maximise partnerships.

-Questions to address include: How do countries ensure maximum impact of tertiary education international partnerships?
+Questions to address included: How do countries ensure maximum impact of tertiary education international partnerships?
 How to ensure synergies and maximise leverage across the efforts both within and across countries?
 What policies are needed to maximise impact and reach?
 How to maximise return on investment on influence and prosperity?
 How to maximise impact in supporting tertiary education in developing countries?
 How to develop an effective strategy for international research and innovation collaboration?
 How to manage student mobility in a way that continues to harness the benefits of two-way exchange?
 How to strengthen existing and develop new partnerships?